-IFG has considered the economic assumptions provided by the Fiscal Policy Panel (FFP) in the Pre-MTFP report and endorsed that these assumptions be used as the basis for the draft income forecast modelling for the MTFP 2016-2019.
+IFG has considered the latest economic assumptions endorsed by the Fiscal Policy Panel (FFP) in April 2015 and agreed that these assumptions be used as the basis for the draft income forecast modelling for the MTFP 2016-2019.

 The economic assumptions factor in the latest local and international developments.
-A detailed report has been prepared for IFG (see Appendix B) and is summarised here.
+A detailed report has been prepared for IFG (see Annex 2) and is summarised here.

-Changes in assumptions since 2015 Budget
+Changes in assumptions 2015 Budget to FPP Pre MTFP Report (January 2015)

-The main features of the latest economic assumptions when compared to the Budget 2015 are:
+The main features of the economic assumptions when compared to the Budget 2015 are:

 - Real economic growth is expected to be slightly stronger in 2014 and 2015 but slightly weaker in 2016 and 2017.
-For 2018 and beyond the FPP advised that the States should plan on the basis of a trend rate of real growth of 0%. - Inflation (as measured by RPI and RPIY, for example) is expected to be lower until 2017, recognising the recent sharp falls in oil prices and lower market expectations for interest rate increases. - Financial services profits are expected to grow more slowly following information obtained through a series of interviews with financial services companies in

-November and December 2014.
-This is a key assumption for the company income tax forecast.

-- Employment is expected to grow more quickly in 2014 and 2015 rather than in 2016 and 2017. - Average earnings growth is expected to be weaker in 2015 and 2016. - Interest rates are now expected to increase later and more slowly, according to financial markets expectations.
+For 2018 and beyond the FPP advised that the States should plan on the basis of a trend rate of real growth of 0%. - Inflation (as measured by RPI and RPIY, for example) is expected to be lower until 2017, recognising the recent sharp falls in oil prices and lower market expectations for interest rate increases. - Financial services profits are expected to grow more slowly following information obtained through a series of interviews with financial services companies in November and December 2014.
+This is a key assumption for the company income tax forecast. - Employment is expected to grow more quickly in 2014 and 2015 rather than in 2016 and 2017. - Average earnings growth is expected to be weaker in 2015 and 2016. - Interest rates are now expected to increase later and more slowly, according to financial markets expectations.